5'4

 "That's what i'm talkin' about."

-"The bitch is back, and the bitch is black!"
+"The bitch is back, and

 "I'm the best!"